gilevskaya/tailwind-demo/README.md

 * Compared to writing your own atomic classes, this solution **HAS DOCUMENTATION** and support, and also does the job for us, which is nice too; we can strap from all the things we don't need

-* Makes deveopment fast because all building blocks are already there; plus easy responsive design support
+* Blazing fast development because all building blocks are already there; plus easy responsive design support

 * This can live in parallel with exsisting scss code; potentially does everything scss does, so can be used instead